jimbovm/effable/README.md

 A central design goal of Effable is semantic awareness.
 As much machine-readable metadata as possible should be automatically generated without any onerous duplication of effort by the user.
 A doctrine of “semantic umami”, modelled after the term syntactic sugar, is intended to make as much document structure and metadata as possible /inherent/ in the Effable format itself.

+Components of Effable, such as the mathseml package which makes writing MathML easy using a high-level Lisp S-expression syntax, are usable by themselves.

 At present Effable is quite usable, but its syntax is not especially stable and subject to change.